GUI: Search with AXIOM - EXAMPLES

 Since 4.4

-Midpoint provides multiple mechanisms to query data.
-This document provides basic information of AXIOM query language and examples of its usage in midPoint GUI.
+Midpoint provides multiple mechanisms to query the data and search for information.
+This document provides basic information and examples of advanced search using midPoint query language in midPoint GUI.

 The document is intended for users who understand midPoint concepts and architecture (IDM operators, administrators, engineers,…).
-They can use the AXIOM language in deeper analysis and searching for the objects and their relations in GUI.
+They can use the midPoint query language in deeper analysis and searching for the objects and their relations in GUI.

 Basic Information

-Axiom Query Language is a language used to query objects in midPoint repository.
+MidPoint Query Language is designed to query objects in midPoint repository.
 It is a universal language used to search for objects in the repository, filter objects, set up object references and so on.
 The language closely follows midPoint data model.
 Names of the properties, attributes and all the data items are directly taken from midPoint data model (e.g. fullName, activation/effectiveStatus).

-Objects in midPoint are binded by relations (assignments, inducements, ..).
-AXIOM provides dereferencing mechanism with operator "@" which allows searching objects using attributes and values in the references.
+Objects in midPoint are bound by relations (assignments, inducements, ..).
+MidPoint Query Language provides dereferencing mechanism with operator "@" which allows searching objects using attributes and values in the references.
 See examples below for usage.

-You can create complex queries also using "match" operator and "exists" operator.
+You can create complex queries also using "matches" operator and "exists" operator.
 See examples below for their usage.

-More detail information and description of the operators can be found at Axiom Query Language documentation.
+More detail information and description of the operators can be found at midPoint Query Language documentation.

 How to start

 Basic search query is shown above each view by default.
-User can switch to AXIOM query by clicking the query button and choosing the Axiom query option.
+User can switch to advanced query by clicking the query button and selecting the Advanced option.

 Knowledge of internal structure of midPoint objects is necessary - at least basic names of attributes and basic understanding of assignment/targetRef attribute and roleMembershipRef attribute.
 If the user needs to find name of specific attribute, he can use Edit raw button on the object details page.